pepmartinez/keuss/docusaurus/docs/03-concepts.md

 A **Queue** is more of an interface, a definition of what it can do.
 Keuss queues are capable of:

 * Insert one element.
-* Schedule an element: insert one element with a not-before datetime; this means, the element will be affectively inserted in the queue, but any operation on the queue ofter that will not take that element into account before the not-before datetime.
+* Schedule an element: insert one element with a not-before datetime; this means, the element will be effectively inserted in the queue, but any operation on the queue after that will not take that element into account before the not-before datetime.
 * Get an element, and block for some specified time if no element is available.
 * Reserve an element, and block for some specified time if no element is available.
 * Commit (remove) or rollback (return back) a previously reserved element.